 How Do I Go to Nubra Valley?

 Nubra Valley can be accessed from Leh town, through the Khardung La pass, which was once regarded as the highest motor-able road in the world and is open all through the year.
 Diskit town is the main town in the valley which is connected to Leh.

 In 2008, an alternative route was built from Sakti, connecting the main Nubra road, via Agham and Khalsar, along River Shyok.
 For the trekking enthusiasts, there are many passes over the Ladakh Range of mountains, from the Indus Valley.

-Leh is connected to Srinagar, the state capital, by buses.
+Leh is connected to Srinagar by buses.
 There is an airport and a railway station at Srinagar.

 Inner Line Permits to Nubra Valley

 Foreigners are required to get the Inner Line Permits to visit Nubra Valley.
 Indian citizens are not required to get this permits from 1st May 2014.